L-ux-es/TaskTrackerCLI/Readme.md

 1. Clone this repository
 2. Navigate to the project directory
 3. Execute main.py.
-Make sure you hace Python installed.
+Make sure you have Python installed.

 ## Usage